 That’s not a lot of input for a power bank twice the size of most other 18W models.
 With USB-C I was able to recharge the power bank 0-100% in ~5,5 hours.
 A Quick Charge should be able the same.
 While Lightning will be twice as long.

-Given the 20,000mAh and output for smaller devices you shouldn’t zero out this power bank often.
+Given the 20,000mAh and output for smaller devices, you shouldn’t zero out this power bank often.
 And giving it a partial recharge will be faster.
-But should you drain it expect it to take half a day or overnight to recharge.
+But should you drain it then expect it to take half a day or overnight to recharge.

 No Fast Charging With Two or More Devices

 If you connect two or more devices to the power bank it will disable all fast charging tech.
 When you connect the second device you’ll notice the charging resets on the first.
 This is the power bank stepping down to a 5V output level.
 If you disconnect the second device you’ll want to unplug and replug the first.
 To make sure fast charging turns back on.